alirezakkt/Recon4bb/README.md

 i am trying manage results in a folder when Script run , in prompt ask you project name
 And make a directory

-Im try to optimize Thread and timeouts updating this repo ...
+im try to logging beter And if there is a problem with the code, it will be saved in the recon.log file Im try to optimize Thread and timeouts

+updating this repo ...